Honolulu,

 HI

 12 fast-casual and quick-service restaurants currently registered in Honolulu.
-4 editor-recommended.
+4 recommended.
 Sort, filter, and read.

 -